ShreyanshMisra/Kapok/docs/06_state_management.md

 - **Consistent Naming**: Use consistent naming conventions
 - **Documentation**: Document complex business logic
 - **Separation of Concerns**: Keep UI and business logic separate

----

-*This state management documentation provides comprehensive guidance for implementing BLoC pattern in the Kapok application.
-Follow these patterns to ensure maintainable and testable state management.*